zenparsing/straylight/README.md

 - React combined with JSX
 - And so on and so on...

-With the introduction of [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) in ES2015, we finally have the opportunity to express HTML directly in Javascript without an offline compilation process.
+With the introduction of [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), we finally have the opportunity to express HTML directly in Javascript without an offline compilation process.

 &#x1f60c;